-Our Virginia estate planning lawyers have been selected as part of the”Best of Virginia” law firms (one of three, every year from 2014-2018 (see Virginia Living Magazine).
-At Dunlap Bennett & Ludwig (DBL) our estate and trust attorneys work with high net worth individuals, families, and business owners in Virginia to develop customized tax planning strategies that best support their current and future goals.
+Our Virginia estate planning lawyers have been selected as part of the”Best of Virginia” law firms (one of three, every year from 2014-2019 (see Virginia Living Magazine).
+At Dunlap Bennett & Ludwig (DBL) our Virginia estate and trust attorneys work with individuals, families, and business owners in Virginia to develop customized estate and tax planning strategies that best support their current and future goals.

 Estate planning is for any individual, family or business owner that wants a say over what happens to their wealth and how it’s to be passed down to the next generation.
 Perhaps it is beneficial to move assets outside of your taxable estate.
 In some cases, a better plan might be a gifting strategy to gift some assets while you are alive.
 Yet other cases, it is just important that very detailed and specific guidance (instructions) are spelled out.
 No matter what works best in your case, what is most important is that your plan is tailored to fit your particular situation.

 Many of our attorneys are licensed in multiple jurisdictions giving them unique understanding of how the law works in many states and how documents can be best written to move from state to state in our mobile society.
 DBL has 12 offices in the United States.
 We are licensed in California, Colorado, Delaware, Georgia, Florida, Illinois, Maryland, Nevada, New Jersey, New York, Oklahoma, Pennsylvania, Virginia, West Virginia, the District of Columbia, and Puerto Rico.
 Regardless we can help you with estate planning and property in any state in the United States through our affiliations and relationships with other law firms.